 Movies...
 The original Star Wars movies, Godfathers I & II, most of the John Hughes movies, Shawshank, Almost Famous, 40 year-old Virgin, Kill Bill, Apollo 13, The Natural, Major League, No Country For Old Men, Fools Rush In, A Bronx Tale, so many others.
 I have a warm spot in my heart for old silent films.
 There's a cool little silent movie theater in Fremont I'd love to take you to.

 Music...
 80's New Wave is still my favorite.
-Can never get enough Tom Petty & the Heartbreakers (crazy about Mudcrutch right now!), Stones, Stan Ridgway and Depeche Mode.
+Can never get enough Tom Petty & the Heartbreakers (crazy about Mudcrutch right now!), Stones, Stan Ridgway and Depeche Mode (Got my tickets for October!!!).
 Jackshit is my favorite live small band (It's Elvis Costello's band playing Rockabilly in character - they're awesome!
 They mostly perform at one small club in L.A. and I go down to see them every time they play), David Bowie, Steely Dan, Chicago, Chili Peppers, the real Van Halen and of course -- Springsteen!
 I've seen him well over a dozen times and caught him in Oakland last time around.
 It was religious!!
 I wish I could follow him on the road like people used to follow The Dead.
 I saw Dave & Phil Alvin do a show up in Berkeley recently and now The Blasters channel is my new Pandora favorite. ***If you know who Dave & Phil Alvin are, please write and say hi!

 Food...
 I'm up for pretty much anything except seafood and sushi.
 (That's not a typo -- I don't like sushi) Give me a cheeseburger and fries (or onion rings) anytime and I'm a happy boy.
 I dug bacon before it was cool.
 I love comfort food (I do a great brisket and meatloaf -- sorry, vegans), Mexican, Italian, Chinese and Round Table Pizza!
 I'm always on the lookout for a good BBQ joint.
 Pesto makes just about anything better.
 Breakfast is typically my favorite meal of the day and I traditionally cook myself a nice big breakfast on Sunday mornings.
 How do you like your eggs?